-The Beats EP On-Ear have a surprisingly good sound and a sturdy durable design.
-They're not as portable as some of the other on-ear headphones and they're a bit tight on the head.
-However, they're sufficiently lightweight and well-padded to be decently comfortable, and they perform well for most use cases except for commuting since they don't block a lot of noise.
+The Beats EP On-Ear are surprisingly good critical listening headphones but are a bit tight on the head for long listening sessions.
+They're not as portable as some of the other on-ear headphones and the tight fit could be a bit uncomfortable for some.
+However, they're sufficiently lightweight and well-padded, and they perform well for most use cases except for commuting since they don't block a lot of noise.

 The Beats EP are decently sturdy and comfortable on-ear headphones, with a compact and sleek-looking design.
-Like most on-ears, they're a bit tight on the head but the ear cups are sufficiently well-padded to reduce some of this clamping effect, and it also makes them stable enough to jog with.
+Like most on-ears, they're a bit tight on the head but the ear cups are sufficiently well-padded to reduce some of this clamping effect and it also makes them stable enough to jog with.
 Unfortunately, they have a non-detachable cable that makes them a bit less suitable for high-intensity sports, and they don't conveniently fold into a smaller format for more portability like the Solo3 Wireless.
 On the upside, they have an easy-to-use and fairly responsive in-line remote.

 The Beats EP look like a cross between the Beats Solo3 Wireless and the Beats Mixr which we didn't get a chance to review.
 They have a compact and sleek form factor that will work for most and come in a variety of color schemes to suit your taste and style.
 The relatively unique headband design makes them stand out a bit more especially in other color schemes, where the metal of the hinge contrasts well with the color of the ear cups.
 However, the all-black variant is a bit more understated, subtle and has a high-end appeal which some may prefer.